RoseCDL: Robust and Scalable Convolutional Dictionary Learning for Rare event and Anomaly Detection: FINDING COMMON AND RARE PATTERNS IN SIGNALS: THE ALGORITHM

+\end{enumerate} These methods are initially bilateral, but only the upper bound is considered in this work because we aim to detect outliers with large reconstruction errors. \cref{fig:apnea_outliers_detection_viz} illustrates the outlier detection method on real ECG data, with the outliers mask computed with the reconstruction error and the threshold.

 \paragraph{Role of the outlier mask for rare-event detection.} The inline outlier detection module is a central component of our algorithm.
 It enables the computation of an outlier mask during training, serving two key purposes: (1) it excludes identified outliers from the loss function, thereby improving the robustness of dictionary learning; (2) it enables the unsupervised detection of rare events in the signal by interpreting the outlier mask as a detection map.
-Indeed, provided a signal $\bx$ in the form of Eq.~\eqref{eqn:three_regimes}, we have shown that RoseCDL is able to extract the contribution of the common pattern $\bd_a$.
+Indeed, provided a signal $\bx$ in the form of Eq.~\eqref{eqn:three_regimes}, we have shown that \rosecdl{} is able to extract the contribution of the common pattern $\bd_a$.
 Consequently, the corresponding outlier mask can be used to select the residual signal $\bx' = \bd_b * \bz_b + \bn$.
-Running another instance of RoseCDL on $\bx'$ then allows one to recover the pattern $\bd_b$ and localize its occurrences $\bz_b$.
+Running another instance of \rosecdl{} on $\bx'$ then allows one to recover the pattern $\bd_b$ and localize its occurrences $\bz_b$.
+In multivariate time series, \rosecdl{} computes reconstruction errors on multichannel patches, so even small deviations on individual channels can accumulate into a global deviation that exceeds the computed threshold.
+In practice, multivariate anomalies are detected whenever their combined effect sufficiently alters the local motif.

-\section{Numerical experiments}

-We now present numerical results that demonstrate our implementation's scalability, robustness, and stabilization behavior, evaluated on both simulated and real-world datasets.
-RoseCDL is implemented using the \texttt{Pytorch} framework~\cite{Paszke2017}\footnote{Code is available in the supplementary materials.}.
-Our analysis highlights the method's computational efficiency and ability to capture essential data characteristics consistently under varying conditions.
-To evaluate our model's performance on synthetic data, we rely on the convolutional dictionary recovery metric proposed in~\citep{moreau2020dicodile} and detailed in~\cref{sec:dict_evaluation}.
-This metric is based on the best assignment between the true dictionary used to generate the data and the estimated dictionary.
-To account for the convolutional nature of the dictionary, the similarity used for assignment is the convolutional cosine similarity.
+\section{NUMERICAL EXPERIMENTS}

+In this section, we present numerical experiments that demonstrate the scalability and robustness of \rosecdl, as well as its ability to detect anomalies in temporal (1D) and spatial (2D) signals, with an arbitrary number of channels, on simulated and real-world data.
+We implemented the algorithm using the \texttt{Pytorch} framework~\citep{Paszke2017}. \footnote{The code is available at \url{https://github.com/tomMoral/RoseCDL}.} The experiments fall into three categories, each targeting a different aspect: scalability, robustness to outliers, and anomaly detection.